fieldtrip/website/development/integration.md

 ## Jekyll

-We use [Jekyll](https://jekyllrb.com) for our website.
+We use <https://jekyllrb.com> for our website.
 The markdown documents are hosted on [GitHub](https://github.com/fieldtrip/website) and use a webhook to trigger the rebuild of the static html files on the web server.
 The web server is hosted as a virtual machine at the DCCN.

 ## Mailman

 We use this for a number of email discussion lists.
 It is hosted by C&CZ at <http://mailman.science.ru.nl>.
-The Google search on the website also searches the email list archives.

 ## Facebook